 The first thing you have to do here to make the smoked bratwurst is obviously you need to have some sort of smoker.
 It doesn’t matter what kind of smoker you have.
 These brats can be smoked on any smoker.

 The same process applies to all smokers.
 It does not matter if you have a “stick burner” style smoker, an electric smoker, or a pellet smoker.
 The same temperatures and cook times are used whether you are making sausage on a Traeger another brand.

 If you don’t have a smoker or you’re interested in another type of smoker I just upgraded my smoker to a new Camp Chef Pellet Smoker.
 You can check it out if you are interested by visiting that link.

 Step 1 Preheat your smoker

-The first step in cooking these brats is to preheat your smoker to 225 degrees.
-If you have a Traeger pellet smoker you can set it to “High Smoke” or “Super Smoke.”
+Preheat your smoker to 225 degrees.
+If you are cooking brats on a Traeger pellet smoker you can set it to “High Smoke” or “Super Smoke.”
 On the Camp Chef that I have I set it to the “High Smoke” setting.
 This should take about 15 minutes.

 As far as the kind of wood to use you can pretty much use almost anything.
 I am using something called gourmet blend which is mostly oak and hickory.
 Apple wood is great wood chips or pellets if you happen to have some of that flavor.

 Step 2 Cooking your Brats

-Now that your smoker is preheated place the sausages in your smoker giving them plenty of space for the air and smoke to circulate on the hot grill.
+Now that your smoker is preheated place the sausage on pellet grill giving them plenty of space for air and smoke to circulate on the hot grill.